GiuliaMar02/newproject/sparql.md

 ```

 ### ✅ Results
 The query returned the same IRIs found in Query 1, but this time it included depictions.
-These are useful for enriching the knowledge graph with visual content.

 ### 📸 Screenshot of Results